 Slavic Studies Programs

-The department of Germanic and Slavic Studies offers a full complement of courses in Russian Studies leading to the Bachelor of Arts degree in the General or Major Programs.
+The Department of Germanic and Slavic Studies offers a full complement of courses in Russian and in Slavic Studies, leading to the Bachelor of Arts degree in Major and General Programs in Slavic Studies.

 Native speakers of Russian may not obtain credit for first- or second-year language courses.
 A native speaker is defined in this context as a person who has spoken Russian since childhood and/or has received sufficient instruction in the language to be literate in it.
 The department will assign students with previous knowledge to the appropriate level.

 Students are encouraged to take courses in Russian at universities in the former Soviet Union; the department recognizes a broad variety of courses in Russian language, literature and cultural studies for transfer credit.
-The Faculty regulation for the Major Program, that at least 12 of the 15 units numbered 300 or 400 are required to be taken at UVic, may be lowered to 9 units for students who complete at least 12 units of Russian courses at a university in the former Soviet Union, or to 10.5 units for students who complete at least 7.5 units of Russian courses at a university in the former Soviet Union, and who in each case have completed 3 units of 200-level courses at UVic.
+The faculty regulation for the Major Program is that at least 12 of the 15 units numbered 300 or 400 are required to be taken at UVic.
+This regulation may be modified in the following circumstances:

-Students must obtain a Letter of Permission (see this page) before undertaking Russian studies at universities of the former Soviet Union.
-To ensure that the correct transfer credit is granted for courses taken elsewhere, students MUST consult with the department’s Transfer Credit Adviser (see departmental website) BEFORE applying for a Letter of Permission.
+Students must obtain a Letter of Permission before undertaking Slavic studies at universities of the former Soviet Union.
+To ensure that correct transfer credit is granted for courses taken elsewhere, students MUST consult with the Advising Centre for the Faculties of Humanities, Science and Social Sciences BEFORE applying for a Letter of Permission.